ShaliniSinghR/BestBuyAPI/Monify-ExploratoryTesting.md

 	2. Tap on + button opens New income screen.
 	3. New Income keyboard and amount entering mechanism should be similar to add trasfer/new expense scree
 	4. Below should be the difference b/w new expense and new income
-		a.
-After entering valid amount user and no/valid note user should be able to add category "Deposits, Salary, Savings","ADD+"
+		* After entering valid amount user and no/valid note user should be able to add category "Deposits, Salary, Savings","ADD+"
-		b.
-Tapping ADD+ should take user to Pro-feature
+		* Tapping ADD+ should take user to Pro-feature
-		c.
-For new Expense, after entering valid amount user and no/valid note user should be able to add category which are displayed in home screen
+		* For new Expense, after entering valid amount user and no/valid note user should be able to add category which are displayed in home screen
-		d.
-It should be impossible to Choose Category while the transaction ammount is zero for both income/expense screen
+		* It should be impossible to Choose Category while the transaction ammount is zero for both income/expense screen
 	5. User should be able to cancel the TXN for both income/expense screen.
 Steps to replicate:
-		a.
-Create valid expense
+		* Create valid expense
-		b.
-After creating the transaction the pop-up message should appear.
+		* After creating the transaction the pop-up message should appear.
-		c.
-The pop-up message should confirm the transaction amount and category.
+		* The pop-up message should confirm the transaction amount and category.
-		d.
-There should be Cancel button in the pop-up message.
+		* There should be Cancel button in the pop-up message.
-		e.
-Cancel button deletes transaction.
+		* Cancel button deletes transaction.
-		f.
-Pop-up message disappears after 10 sec.
+		* Pop-up message disappears after 10 sec.
 	5. Balance button is updated after income transaction was created.
 Transaction is displayed in Balance history section.